 If you can do it for your parents, you can do it for some charity cash too.

 Just make some fliers to let people know that you can mow their lawn for a tiny charge which goes towards a charitable cause.

 Share a Ride for a Week

-This time, go for lift sharing not only to save money, but to save money so that you can consecrate it for the cause of the mother earth.
+This time, go for lift sharing not only to save money, but to save money for a cause – particularly if you are donating to an environmental charity.